 If your video listing used keywords like “cheap, inexpensive, no-money-down,” you could double your video hits and expand your reach.
 At the bottom, you’ll see similar queries about cost:

 A video listing that matches any of these related searches would see more traffic, even accounting for competition.
 Narrow searches help buyers find you even faster.
 For example, “House in Toronto” won’t get you as much traffic as “Cheap 2-Bedroom Home in North York” (North York being a subsection of Toronto that receives a lot of attention).
+If you are publishing videos to YouTube, make sure each video is optimized with the right YouTube tags.

 All of your efforts will be pointless if you don’t ask your customers, viewers, or potential buyers to engage with your content.
 A call-to-action (CTA) can be as simple as asking your watchers to like and subscribe to your video channel or to share the video along if they found the content helpful.

 Since you’re using an audio/visual format with video, you should take advantage of this by putting the CTA within the video instead of placing it in the sidebar.
 A recent study found that a video can get up to 380% more clicks with an audio CTA than when it’s written elsewhere.
 That same study concluded that informational videos are 144% more likely to convert.
+Never miss out on another marketing opportunity again by learning how to add audio to video and including audio CTAs in your content.

 Using a specific call-to-action is necessary to reach these numbers, so either ask your viewers to “click here” in the CTA or to “speak to” the agent for updates on apartments in an area.

-Before you start marketing, it’s better to opt into multiple types of real estate software that can automate most of the busy work.
+Before you start marketing, it’s better to opt into multiple types of real estate software that can automate most of the busywork.
 For example, when you use Real Estate Transaction Management Software (like this one by Paperless Pipeline), you automate transaction management, which helps you stay on schedule with payments and much more.

 Here are some other examples of ready-to-use software that can help your business: